Willard (band): History

-Jeff Gilbert and Tad Doyle were instrumental in Willard's record deal, which resulted in the Endino-produced Steel Mill in 1992.
+Willard initially released a self-titled EP on Green Gel Records in 1991.
+Jeff Gilbert and Tad Doyle were then instrumental in Willard's record deal with Roadrunner Records, which resulted in the Steel Mill album in 1992, produced by Jack Endino.
 Gilbert called Willard the "drunkest band in Seattle" in his Rocket article.
-They had previously released a self-titled four song EP on Jerry O'Neill's a.k.a.
-Gerald Weymeth's Green Gel Records.
+They toured alongside bands such as White Zombie, Cannibal Corpse, and the Melvins (another band which drew comparisons to Willard).
 After performing an outdoor show for the "Pain in the Grass" Festival at the Seattle Center, Willard was banned from further performances by the Seattle Police Department and the City of Seattle, resulting in band shirts displaying "Banned by the SPD".
-The music of Willard was sonically similar to another grunge band, Melvins.
-Otis was an early member of Napalm Beach, Clint and Peters played in H-Hour, while Wied was the original drummer for Tad.